oemof/tespy/doc/using_tespy.rst

 The first reason can be eleminated by carefully choosing the parametrisation. **A linear dependendy due to bad starting values is often more difficult to resolve and it may require some experience.**
 In many cases, the linear dependency is caused by equations, that require the **calculation of a temperature**, e. g. specifying a temperature at some point of the network, terminal temperature differences at heat exchangers, etc..
 In this case, **the starting enthalpy and pressure should be adjusted in a way, that the fluid state is not within the two-phase region:** The specification of temperature and pressure in a two-phase region does not yield a distict value for the enthalpy.
 Even if this specific case appears after some iterations, better starting values often do the trick.
+Also consider reading :ref:`this <using_tespy_convergence_check_label>`.

 Another frequent error is that fluid properties move out of the bounds given by the fluid property database.
 The calculation will stop immediately. **Adjusting pressure and enthalpy ranges for the convergence check** might help in this case.